 Mineralization at La Paila in the Northern zone remains open to the north and south along trend and at depth.
-A 2,000 meter infill drill program was announced July 27, 2017 and will seek to confirm the resource model and provide tighter drill spacing in some areas of the resource.
+Drilling on a 2,000 meter infill drill program was carried out to confirm the resource model and provide tighter drill spacing in some areas of the resource.
 Numerous technical studies will be undertaken to advance Caballo Blanco.
 These include, but are not limited to, additional metallurgical test work, re-design of the conceptual pit, resource update, water supply studies and ore and waste rock characteristic studies.